d-oliveros/nest/README.md

   * engine.stop() method.
 Currently, there's no way to stop the engine once it starts.
   * Support for multiple engines running different processes / servers.
   * Implement [Tor](https://github.com/d-oliveros/node-tor-nightcrawler).
-  * Remove Redis as a dependency: It is not used at all (yet?).

 #### Requirements
   * MongoDB, if running on local.